hkevin01/job-autofill/README.md

 ## 🚀 Overview

 Job AutoFill is an intelligent browser extension that revolutionizes the job application process by automatically filling out forms with AI-powered, personalized responses.
-Similar to JobRight, it analyzes job postings and tailors your application materials to match specific requirements while maintaining your authentic professional voice.
+It analyzes job postings and tailors your application materials to match specific requirements while maintaining your authentic professional voice.

 ## ✨ Features